 So what is a SlumberPod and why look for alternatives?
-A SlumberPod is an opaque cover that envelopes your baby’s crib.
-It blocks out external daylight and gives your child privacy.
+A SlumberPod is an opaque cover that envelopes your baby’s crib, completely blocking out external daylight and gives your child privacy.
 This in turn helps in getting baby to sleep on vacation.
+I like the SlumberPod so much, I’ve included it in my list of essential infant travel sleep solutions.

-The only problem is how expensive they can be especially if you don’t plan on traveling with your baby frequently!
+If the SlumberPod is so great, why did I write an article on the best SlumberPod alternatives?
+The only problem with the SlumberPod is how expensive they can be, especially if you don’t plan on traveling with your baby frequently!
 But worry not, because that’s where my handy list of SlumberPod alternatives comes in.

 This post contains compensated links.